Tamuri Wigness: Early life

 At 14 years of age, Wigness was chosen to represent his home state of Queensland at the 2016 under-16 national championships and starred throughout the tournament scoring an average of 25.56 points per game, with a 45-point highlight coming against South Australia.
 He accepted an NBA Global Academy scholarship in 2017 and was given access to first class training facilities at the Australian Institute of Sport complex in Canberra.
 Later that year he was once again chosen to represent Queensland at the under-16 national championships and his dominant performances for Queensland led to selection for the Australian team at the 2017 FIBA Under-16 Asian Championship.
 He played a pivotal role in winning the gold medal for Australia and was named as the starting point guard in the All-Tournament Team.
 In 2018 he travelled to Treviso, Italy to take part in the NBA's Global Camp where he impressed scouts by forming an athletic backcourt combination with fellow Australian guard Josh Green.

 Wigness was also a part of the gold medal-winning Australian teams at the 2018 FIBA Under-18 Asian Championship and the 2019 FIBA Oceania Under-18 Championship as well as competing for his home nation at the 2018 FIBA Under-17 Basketball World Cup and the 2019 FIBA Under-19 Basketball World Cup.

-Between 2017 and 2020, Wigness attended and played for the Basketball Australia Centre of Excellence in the SEABL, NBL1 and Waratah League.
+Between 2017 and 2020, Wigness attended and played for the BA Centre of Excellence in the SEABL, NBL1 and Waratah League.
 In the 2019 NBL1 season, he averaged 11.7 points, four assists and 3.4 rebounds per game.
 In his season finale, he posted 22 points and 12 assists.
 Wigness was put on the radar of several college and NBA scouts when he travelled to Charlotte, North Carolina to compete in the 2019 Basketball Without Borders Global Camp and walked away with All-Tournament honours.